-The management of operational risk in the Company is implemented in accordance with the Proper Conduct of Banking Business Directive, which set the fundamental principles for risk management.
-Managing the risk by the Company is an ongoing process of identifying and assessing the risks, measuring the exposures and capital needs for covering them on a regular basis, and reporting to management and the Board.
+Operational risk management is implemented in the Company in accordance with the directives of the supervision of payment systems, which determine, among other things, the basic principles for risk management.
+Risk management in the Company is an ongoing process of identifying and assessing risks, measuring the exposures and capital needs required for coverage on an ongoing basis and reporting to management and the board of directors.

-Below are the key fundamentals for operational risk management:
+Below are the key principles in operational risk management:

 - Three lines of defense As a first line of defense, business units take the risk, and they are responsible for putting in place internal controls in order to reduce the risk and minimize the probability of the risks being materialized and the consequential damage.
 The second line of defense is the Operational Risk function, which is an independent party outlining the policy and framework for proper management.
 The third line of defense is Internal Audit, which performs independent audits. - Operational risk policies The Company has policies for managing risks, which is validated and approved by management and the Board annually.
 This policy includes, among others, corporate governance for managing risk, a framework for managing risk and limits on risk appetite. - Operational risk mapping The Company has a map of operational risks to key processes of the Company.
 Risk mapping includes an assessment of the embedded risk, of the corresponding control and of the residual risk.
 Identification of the risks and their assessment are determined based on an internal methodology of the Company.
 The operational risk map is used as a tool to support business decision taking, and analyzing the level of operational risk exposure. - Operational loss and near-miss events The Company has an official process for reporting operational loss and near misses, as well as a process for learning lessons from such events.
 Collecting data on loss events, supports, among other things, the process for assessing the exposure to operational risk. - Methodology of risk identification, measurement and assessment The Company has a uniform methodology for identification and assessment of operational risks inherent in its various activities.
-Identification methodologies make use of a range of tools and includes a quantitative and qualitative assessment of the risk, as well as assessment of the effectiveness of the controls to mitigate the risks.
+Identification methodologies make use of a range of tools and includes a quantitative and qualitative assessment of controls over the risks.